HappySeaFox/tht/HOWTO.md

 ## How do I use ticker lists?

 Left-click on a ticker, or use the "up" and "down" arrows on your keyboard to navigate through the list.
-When the ticker is selected, THT will load it to all linked windows.
+When the ticker is selected, THT will load it into all linked windows.

 ## How do I export tickers?